google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 }
 ```

 Now, inside `CustomMarkerSvg`, override `createDomInternal_()`.
-This method is in charge of creating all dom elements for the marker.
+This method is in charge of creating all DOM elements for the marker.
 Add a new path element for when the cursor is on a block:

 ```js
   /**